jhallen/joes-sandbox/pcb/dash/readme.md

 Questions: Are all attributes above 100 global?
 How do you have a hidden +3.3V rail?

-### Inter-sheet connections in hierarchical designs
+### Hierarchical designs

-The subsheet symbol (a "functional block" created with .F) includes pins (create them with .-).
+Create a symbol for a subsheet by creating a "functional block".
+Use the .F command to create it.
+Within the functional block symbol, place an "alphanumeric field" containing the file name of the sub-sheet, with its attribute set to FILE (attribute number 8).

+Point to the file name and issue the "#D" command (down hierarchy) to descend into it.
+You can issue the "#U" command (up hierarhcy) to return to the previous level.
+The first time you descend into a file FutureNet will indicate that it is new and ask if it should be created.

+The functional block should include pins for the signals that are to be brought up from the subsheet.
+Create them with ".-".
 The pins should be labeled with text that has one of the pin attributes: PINI (for inputs), PINO (for outputs), PNBT (for bidirectional), etc.

 The subsheet itself should have a wire labeled with text matching the pin.
 "SIG" works as the attribute for the text (and I suspect other attributes will also work).

+OrCAD has dedicated module port symbols this.

 ### Flat designs